 As well as exploring the impact and legacy of deindustrialisation in Cornwall and attitudes toward World Heritage Site status, a number of thematic aspects emerged including changing perceptions of risk, societal acceptance and resistance toward industry and deindustrialisation, and industrial folklore and myth.
 My research found that industrial landscapes are commonly perceived by the public according to demonic, romantic or heroic tropes and are often refracted through identity politics, particularly notions of the outsider (authority or stranger), the incomer and the local.
 A redacted copy of the thesis is available via UCL Discovery.

-Orange, H (in prep) Cornish Identity and Industrial Heritage in S. Berger (ed.), Constructing Industrial Pasts: Industrial Heritage Making in Britain, the West and Post-Socialist Countries.
+Orange, H (submitted, 2017) Cornish Identity and Industrial Heritage in S. Berger (ed.), Constructing Industrial Pasts: Industrial Heritage Making in Britain, the West and Post-Socialist Countries.
 Berghahn Books

 Orange, H. (2015) Reanimating Industrial Spaces: Conducting Memory-Work in Post-Industrial Societies.
 Left Coast Press, Walnut Creek, CA.